serverless/components/README.md

 <br/>

-⚡️ **Updates:** Serverless Components are now available within the [Serverless Framework](https://www.github.com/serverless/serverless)!
+**Latest Update:** Serverless Components are now available within the [Serverless Framework](https://www.github.com/serverless/serverless)!
 Upgrade to the latest version of the Framework to start deploying Components!

 <br/>